jsdclxvi/Reforestation/README.md

-## What did the Zen Buddist say to the hotdog vendor?
-Make me one with everything.
+## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"